-6. THEY DON’T MONITOR TOENAILS.
+6. PEOPLE AT NUDIST RESORTS DON’T MONITOR TOENAILS.
 (CLIP THEM ANYWAY.)

 While it’s probably good form to keep your nails trimmed, Hawkins says that most groups aren’t going to make a big deal out of some slightly lax hygiene.
 “That would be at a person’s discretion,” she says.
 “It’s about body acceptance.”

-8. SINGLE GUY OR GAL?
-YOU MIGHT NOT MAKE IT IN.
+8. A SINGLE GUY OR GAL MIGHT NOT MAKE IT INTO A NUDIST RESORT.